bethington/vscode-sprite-editor-extension/README.md

 ## Installation

+### From VSIX Package

+1. Download the latest `d2r-sprite-editor-2025-1.0.0.vsix` file
+2. Open VS Code
+3. Go to Extensions (Ctrl+Shift+X)
+4. Click the "..." menu and select "Install from VSIX..."
+5. Select the downloaded VSIX file

+### From VS Code Marketplace

-1. Install from VS Code Marketplace
+1. Open VS Code Extensions (Ctrl+Shift+X)
-2. Open any `.sprite` file
-3. The viewer launches automatically
+2. Search for "D2R Sprite Editor"
+3. Click Install

 ## External Editing Workflow

 1. Click **"Edit in Paint.NET"**
 2. Paint.NET opens with the sprite as PNG
 3. Make your edits and save
 4. The sprite file updates automatically